 Have Your Carpets Cleaned Regularly

-Carpets can also help to control the climate of your home, and it can also be an essential part of your home’s interior decor.
+Carpets can also help to control the climate of your home and can also be an essential part of your home’s interior decor.
 One one level carpets help to clean the air in your home.
 The fibres of the rug can trap dust and other debris.
 However, if you do not vacuum regularly and have the carpets cleaned intermittently, that trapped debris can hurt air quality and the smell of your home.

 You should vacuum your carpets twice a week if you have pets and once a week if you do not.
 It would be best if you got your carpets cleaned about once a year.